concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/install-existing.md

 [![](https://docs.concurrent-ai.org/images/install-existing-4.png?raw=true)](https://docs.concurrent-ai.org/images/install-existing-4.png?raw=true)

-## Step 2: Map IAM Role to K8s system-manager
+## Step 2: Map AWS IAM Role to K8s system-manager

 In this step, you will create a mapping in your Kubernetes cluster's aws-auth ConfigMap from the IAM role created above to the 'system-manager'